 10. Human – Christina Perri This song signifies how I felt throughout my marriage, pretending to be happy in an abusive relationship.
 Years of trying to live up to his expectations and trying to make him happy even though it was never enough.
 Living through the shame and embarrassment from all the lies he would tell people about me.
 It takes a lot of courage to stand up to your abuser, and yes we are only human.
 But breaking away from your abuser feels like you are super human.
 This song and the lyrics remind us that it is okay to fall apart, it is okay to feel, it is okay to leave and that is the hardest part.

-I hope this playlist is helpful for you.
-Take a peek at what I offer to help you in the process of healing from abuse.
-As a community of strong women, we are here to hold each other up.
+I hope this playlist is helpful to you.
 If you have any other songs that you feel should definitely be on this list, please comment below.
 Enjoy!